Machine Learning Unraveling the Mysteries of Quantum Physics

 A Cornell University-led team has developed an innovative way to use machine learning to analyze the Scanning Tunneling Microscopy (STM) data, processing the subatomic scale visuals of electronic motions in materials at different energies.
 Such abstract information is unattainable by any other means.
 In fact, some of the visuals were taken on the materials that were considered essential and mysterious for decades.
 The research provided invaluable insights into the way electrons interact and established machine learning as one of the prime technology that will facilitate further discoveries in the field of quantum physics.

-Check out: Top Machine Learning Solution Companies
+Check Out: Machine Learning Companies

 The challenge to interpret the data generated by the current tools arises from the underlying fact that at the subatomic level, there are trillions of electrons interacting with each other and the surrounding environment.
 However, with STM, electrons tunnel into the vacuum between the surface of the sample being examined and the conducting tip of the microscope thereby enables detailed information over the electron’s behavior.
 Even then, the data generated by the instrument is more like a pattern which is tremendously complicated than a traditional measurement curve.